leighton-digital/eventnet/README.md

 import { EventNet } from "@leighton-digital/event-net/lib/construct/";
 ```

-Set up the EventNet instance with the EventBridge instance
+Set up the EventNet instance with the EventBridge instance.

 ```Typescript
 const eventNet = new EventNet(